sovayle/sovayle.github.io/_ctfs/ctfbilani/2023-9-27-TryHackMe.md

 open Level.exe in Immunity Debugger and set a breakpoint (F2) at the memory address 004014bc.
 Then, run (F9) the program and enter a wrong password and press F7 to continue to the next memory address.
 We continue until we see the flag in the registers.

+flag: THMctf-L4

+#### Task 5

+the program closes itself if we run it.
+So we load the binary into Ghidra to see anything we can use.
+No strings can be seen, but the program did print something on the screen when we ran it.
+This could be a print statement. so we search for any printf functions in the assembly under Search > Program Text.

+we can see the one of the printf statements has a reference 'FUN_00401453:004014da(c)' and clicking on it will lead us to 004014da memory address.
+The primary function 'Fun_00401453' might have clues so we highlight it and check for references.
+This will lead us to memory address 00401532. we will try to find the flag by launching Immunity Debugger and setting a breakpoint(F2) here and continuing the program with (F7) and we will get the flag.

+flag: Alan Turing Was a Geniuse